eloiluiz/threadsBar/README.md

 waits for the orders to be consumed before starting a new round.

 As the console screen is used to print agent messages and application related info it can also be considered as a critical region.
-To make sure each message is printed properly, this implementation presents a synchronized print function.
+To make sure each message is printed properly this implementation presents an utility class to designed to compose string messages before calling the standard output stream and avoid concurrency problems.

 ## File Tree
 ```bash